futtta/autoptimize/readme.txt

 * some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.7 =
-* security: improve validation and sanitization of critical CSS rules, to fix a medium severity Admin+ Stored Cross-Site Scripting vulnerability as reported by WP Scan Security.
+* security: improve validation (import) and sanitization (output) of critical CSS rules, to fix a medium severity Admin+ Stored Cross-Site Scripting vulnerability as reported by WP Scan Security.

 = 3.1.6 =
 * CSS: removing trailing slashes in <link tags for more W3 HTML validation love